WormBase/wormbase_rest/platforms/cassandra/README.md

 	2.56632208824  seconds

 ### Comments
-* currently the python script consists of handcrafted CSQL statements.
+* currently the python script consists of handcrafted CQL3 statements.
 It should be wrapped into a OO layer to be a bit more approachable for generic programming.
 * the collections in Cassandra can't be nested and slow down the database considerably

 ## Modelling